senzhaocode/ScaR/README.md

   1.7 Set the path of Perl library to environment variables

-      PERL5LIB="$PERL5LIB:/where_is_path/scaffold_map/lib"
+      PERL5LIB="$PERL5LIB:/where_is_path/ScaR/lib"
       export PERL5LIB
-      NOTE: we recommend that users add the path of perl library to .bashrc, then "source .bashrc"
+      NOTE: we recommend that users add the path of perl libraries to .bashrc, then "source .bashrc"

 ## 2. Usage of the "select_read.pl"
   2.1 Look at running parameters